 Mariners Press Release

-PEORIA, Ariz. -- Seattle Mariners Executive Vice President & General Manager of Baseball Operations Jack Zduriencik today announced that the club has acquired outfielder Abraham Almonte from the New York Yankees in exchange for right-handed relief pitcher Shawn Kelley.
+Seattle Mariners Executive Vice President & General Manager of Baseball Operations Jack Zduriencik and Manager Lloyd McClendon announced today that the club has hired Trent Jewett as Bench Coach.

 Jewett, 49, has spent the last three seasons on the Washington Nationals coaching staff.
 He was the Nationals third base coach in 2013 and prior to that spent one-and-a-half seasons as the first base coach.
 Jewett was a Major League coach for the Nationals prior to moving into the first base coaches box on July 1, 2011.

 "We are very excited to add an excellent baseball man like Trent to our staff," said Zduriencik.
 "Trent's extensive background as a minor league manager, instructor, Major League coach and his 27 years of baseball experience make him a well-rounded fit for this position.
 We are looking forward to Trent's contributions as he joins our organization."

 The native of Dallas, Texas will be entering his 27th season in professional baseball, and his seventh season as an MLB coach.
 Prior to joining the Nationals organization in 2009, Jewett spent his entire career as a player, coach and minor league manager in the Pittsburgh Pirates organization.
 He served as Pittsburgh's third base coach from midway through the 2000 season through the 2002 campaign, including the 2001-2002 seasons with McClendon as the Pirates manager.

 "I am looking forward to getting the chance to work with Trent again," said McClendon.
 "We go back a ways as he was on my coaching staff in Pittsburgh, and we have a very trusting relationship."